veeso/termscp/README.md

 ## Upcoming Features 🧪

-- **Text viewer**: possibility to open and read file both on remote and on local host; this will also support syntax highlighting.
+- **Text editor**: possibility to open, read and write file both on remote and on local host; this will also support syntax highlighting.

 ---